-4. Responsibilities
+5. Responsibilities

-- 4.1 SLHD is both a data controller and processor meaning that it decides why and how personal data is processed.
-It is accountable for its handling of personal information. - 4.2 As SLHD is an Arms Length Management organisation (ALMO), owned by Doncaster Council, SLHD is 'Controller' of the information of our staff members and 'Processor' for Doncaster Council for tenants' information, as laid out in the 2019 management agreement between the two organisations. - 4.3 Our Chief Executive is the person accountable for providing the policies for employees to follow under the law.
-SLHD has official/delegated authority for managing homes on behalf of Doncaster Council. - 4.4 The Data Protection Policy is part of our corporate governance framework, which contains important policies and procedures maintained and published by SLHD, that are key to good governance and effective decision making. - 4.5 Our Senior Information Risk Officer (SIRO) is the Director for Corporate Services, who is accountable for protecting SLHD's information assets. - 4.6 Our SIRO attends Doncaster Council's SIRO Board which is made up of directors and assistant directors and gives strategic guidance to the council's SIRO and council's Caldicott Guardian for the management of the council's (and associated parties) information assets.
-The SIRO Board then gives direction to Information Asset Owners.

-SLHD also have our own SIRO Board which is made up of the SIRO, Head of Customer Services, Data Protection Officer and other senior members of staff from IT Business Assurance. and Customer Relations.
-The SLHD SIRO Board leads and gives strategic and operational guidance to other service teams across the organisation.

-The Data Protection Officer (DPO) is a position required in law to ensure SLHD complies with data protection legislation and acts as a single point of contact for individuals who want to find out about their data.
-(See also section 5.16).

-Each employee, contractor and agency worker is bound by a contractualduty of confidentiality.
+- 5.1 SLHD is both a data controller and processor meaning that it decides why and how personal data is processed.
+It is accountable for its handling of personal information. - 5.2 As SLHD is an Arms Length Management organisation (ALMO), wholly owned by City of Doncaster Council, SLHD is 'Controller' of the information of our staff members and 'Processor' for City of Doncaster Council for tenants' information, as laid out in the 2024 management agreement between the two organisations. - 5.3 Our Chief Executive is the person accountable for providing the policies for employees to follow under the law.
+SLHD has official/delegated authority for managing homes on behalf of City of Doncaster Council. - 5.4 The Data Protection Policy is part of our corporate governance framework, which contains important policies and procedures maintained and published by SLHD, that are key to good governance and effective decision making. - 5.5 Our Senior Information Risk Officer (SIRO) is the Director for Corporate Services, who is accountable for protecting SLHD's information assets. - 5.6 Our SIRO attends City of Doncaster Council's SIRO Board which is made up of directors and assistant directors and gives strategic guidance to the council's SIRO and council's Caldicott Guardian for the management of the council's (and associated parties) information assets.
+The SIRO Board then gives direction to Information Asset Owners (Head of Service). - 5.7 SLHD also have our own SIRO Board, which is made up of the SIRO, Head of Customer Services, Data Protection Officer and other senior members of staff from ICT, Business Assurance and Customer Relations.
+The SLHD SIRO Board leads and gives strategic and operational guidance to other service teams and Information Asset Owners across the organisation. - 5.8 The Data Protection Officer (DPO) is a position required in law to ensure SLHD complies with data protection legislation and acts as a single point of contact for individuals who want to find out about their data.
+(See also section 6.16). - 5.9 Each employee, contractor and agency worker are bound by a contractual duty of confidentiality.

-SLHD is registered with the Information Commissioner, who is the independent regulator appointed by parliament to check compliance with data protection law.

-SLHD maintains a register of processing activities of the personal information we are responsible for to ensure it is used according to the data protection principles.
+- 5.10 SLHD is registered with the Information Commissioner, who is the independent regulator appointed by parliament to check compliance with data protection law. - 5.11 SLHD maintains a register of processing activities of the personal information we are responsible for to ensure it is used according to the data protection principles.

-5. Policy Principles
+6. Policy Principles

-5.1 Personal data
+6.1 Personal data